-‘Dragon Ball Super’ Episode 82 Recap and Review: Goku vs Toppo, Plus Jiren Hype
+‘Dragon Ball Super’ Episode 82 Recap And Review: Goku vs. Toppo, Plus Jiren Hype

-Dragon Ball Super Episode 82 just aired, and it featured the highly-anticipated match between Universe 7’s Son Goku and Universe 11’s Toppo, the leader of the Pride Troopers.
+Dragon Ball Super Episode 82 just aired, and it featured the highly anticipated match between Universe 7’s Son Goku and Universe 11’s Toppo, the leader of the Pride Troopers.
 In a lot of ways, the episode did exactly what it was supposed to do, generating hype for the Tournament of Power and giving Goku a significant threat to look forward to in the upcoming multiverse battle.

 For those who have missed the episode, here is a brief recap of what transpired in DBS Ep 82.
 Needless to say, there would be massive spoilers ahead, so do proceed with caution.